amnnsharma/agents/6_mcp/sandbox/banoffee.md

 # Banoffee Pie Recipe

+## Overview
+An easy family favorite with buttery pastry and sweet dulce de leche.
+Serve it with a generous dollop of cream!

+### Serves
+8 - 10

+### Difficulty
+Easy

+### Prep Time
+30 mins

+### Cook Time
+30 mins (plus cooling)

 ## Ingredients
-- **For the Base:**
+- **For the pastry:**
-  - 200g digestive biscuits
-  - 100g unsalted butter, melted
+  - 100g butter (chilled, plus extra for greasing)
+  - 200g plain flour
+  - 1 medium egg (separated)
+  - 1 tbsp golden caster sugar

-- **For the Filling:**
+- **For the filling:**
-  - 397g can of sweetened condensed milk
-  - 3 large ripe bananas
+  - 4 bananas (sliced)
+  - 394g caramel or dulce de leche
   - 300ml double cream
-  - 2 tbsp icing sugar
-  - Grated chocolate (for topping)
+  - Dark chocolate (optional, for garnish)

-## Instructions
+## Method

-1. **Make the Base:**
+1. **Make the pastry case:**
-   - Blitz the digestive biscuits in a food processor until fine crumbs.
+   - Combine the flour and butter in a food processor until it resembles breadcrumbs.
+Stir in the egg yolk and sugar.
+Gradually add cold water until the dough forms.
-   - Combine with melted butter and mix well.
-   - Press the mixture into the base and sides of a 9-inch pie dish.
-   - Refrigerate for 30 minutes to set.

-2. **Prepare the Toffee:**
-   - Boil the unopened can of condensed milk in a large pot of water for 2-3 hours (ensure it is covered in water).
-   - Allow it to cool completely before opening.
+2. Knead gently and chill in cling film for 30 minutes.

-3. **Assemble the Pie:**
+3. **Bake the pastry:**
-   - Spread the toffee over the biscuit base.
-   - Slice bananas and place on top of the toffee.
+   - Preheat the oven to 190C/170C fan/gas 4.
+Grease a 23cm fluted tart tin.
+Roll out the pastry and line the tin.
+Bake for 15 minutes with baking beans, then remove and brush with beaten egg white.
+Bake for another 15-20 minutes until golden.
+4. **Assemble:**
+   - Spread half of the caramel on the pastry, layer sliced bananas on top, then cover with the remaining caramel.
+Chill in the fridge.
+5. **Top with cream:**

-   - Whip the double cream with icing sugar until soft peaks form, then spread over the bananas.
+   - Whip the cream until thick and spoon over the tart.
+Garnish with grated dark chocolate.
-   - Finish with grated chocolate on top.

-4. **Chill and Serve:**
-   - Refrigerate for at least an hour before serving.
-   - Slice and enjoy!
+### Enjoy your delicious Banoffee Pie!